 Customer complain about a humming noise coming from the machine (even when it’s off)

-As the most expensive item on our list (at the time of writing), we know that the Breville coffee grinder had to come up with some amazing features to be worth the money, especially when faced with our competition.
-Suffice to say, that although it didn’t reach the top spot, this is still an impressive coffee grinder that provides great-tasting granules.
+As the most expensive item on our list (at the time of writing), we know that the Breville Smart Grinder Pro had to come up with some amazing features to be worth the money, especially when faced with our competition.
+Suffice to say, that although it didn’t reach the top spot, this is still an impressive grinder that provides great-tasting granules.
 The big winner for this item, however, is the sheer geekery that comes with such a high-tech option.

 60 grind settings provide complete control over taste and texture